 Address and Format (2 marks): The speaker should engage in the correct use of the conventions and forms of address, should be penalized for rude, personal remarks, and must not address either an opponent or the interjector by name.

-Elocution / Diction / Fluency (4 marks): Clear diction, correct pronunciation, minimal hesitation, minimal reading, and a well modulated, expressive voice are the criteria.
+Elocution / Diction / Fluency (6 marks): Clear diction, correct pronunciation, minimal hesitation, minimal reading, and a well modulated, expressive voice are the criteria.
 The speaker should be judged relative only to the other speakers in his/her category.
+The speaker should use Hindi at all times except for words that are exceptionally difficult given their Hindi level or that do not have direct Hindi equivalents.

 Time limit (1 mark): The speaker will speak for 3 minutes.
 A warning bell will be rung after 2½ minutes, and a final bell will be rung after the third minute.